dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Completed the Real Python (@realpython) Twitter Bot article.

 **Thoughts:** Make a lot of progress today in getting through the steps and was able to get it working.
 Very easy!

+### Day 61: 10 Sep 2019

+**Today's Progress**: Worked through a bug I found in a XKCD download file I found.

+**Thoughts:** Was really nice to be able to track down the issue, address it, and get all the comics.